duluca/lemon-mart/README.md

 ### Full-Stack Setup with Docker Compose and Deploying to AWS

-See my example project here https://github.com/excellalabs/minimal-mean
+See the example project here https://github.com/duluca/lemon-mart-server